 MBIM-725.
 Virology.
 This course will introduce principles of virology to advanced microbiology students.
 The key areas to be covered include the unique features of replication of RNA and DNA viruses, the uses of viruses as vectors, and elements of viral pathogenicity.
 The material will be presented in a number of formats including lectures by faculty, written papers, oral presentations by students, and discussion of current and seminal literature.
-2 hr.
-Spring (alternate years) (Faculty).
-Minimum enrollment, 4.
+3 s.h.
+Spring or Fall.
+(Kasman, Sutkowski, team) Alternate Years.

-MBIM-731.
-Molecular and Cellular Basis of Inflammation and Immunity (formerly Advanced Topics in Immunology).
+MBIM-735.
+Mol & Cell Basis of Inflam & Immunity.
 This course represents an intensive and in-depth study of the areas of cellular immunology, immunogenetics, clinical immunology, and the immunobiology of tumor development.
 Each area will be presented with the intent of developing a sound understanding of experimental and theoretical observations.
 Emphasis will be placed on the most current research involving sophisticated methodology.
-4 hr.
-Spring (Atkinson).
-Minimum enrollment, 4.
+4 s.h.
+Fall/Spring.
+(Atkinson)

 MBIM-772.
 Environmental Microbiology.
-This course emphasizes fundamental microbiological principles as they apply to the environment.
-Its main goal to introduce the student to the concepts of microbial diversity and evolution, microbial metabolism and catalysis in the biodegradation and synthesis of natural and man-made compounds, the microbial role in biogeochemical cycling, and the interactions of microbes with the physical environment and with other organisms related to the application of microbiological approaches to problems which exist in today's environment.
-This course also emphasizes real world pollution problems that can be addressed biologically.
-Biochemical and genetic mechanisms of biodegradation of aromatic and aliphatic compounds, chlorinated compounds, nitroaromatics, and hydrocarbons will be explored.
-In addition the microbiology of activated sludge, anaerobic digestion, composting, and other liquid, air, and solid phase waste treatment processes will be developed in this course.
-The course should prepare the student interested in environmental problems and issues with the necessary practical information to make sound judgments in assessing meaningful solutions and the role microorganisms play in those processes.
-3 hr.
-Spring (May).
-Minimum enrollment, 4.
+The course emphasizes fundamental microbiological principles as they apply to the environment.
+Its main goal is to introduce the student to the concepts of microbial diversity and evolution, microbial metabolism and catalysis in the biodegradation and synthesis of natural and man-made compounds, the microbial role in biogeochemical cycling, and the interactions of microbes with the physical environment and with other organisms related to the application of microbiological approaches to problems which exist in today’s environment.
+The course should prepare the student interested in environmental problems and issues with the necessary practical information to make sound judgements in assessing meaningful solutions and the role microorganisms play in those processes.
+3 s.h.
+Fall/Spring.
+(May)

 MBIM-970.
 Research.
 Variable s.h.